How to Use Cacao Butter, the Keto-Friendly Fat Your Diet Needs

 How to choose the best cacao butter

 - Get it raw: Not all cacao butter is created equal.
-To get the full benefits of its healthy fats and chocolatey flavor, choose raw cacao butter over heat-treated cocoa butter.
+To get the full benefits of its quality fats and chocolatey flavor, choose raw cacao butter over heat-treated cocoa butter.

 - Avoid fillers: Some “chocolate-flavored” products do not contain 100% cacao butter, and replace it with coconut or palm oils.
 Read your chocolate labels carefully (or just make your own chocolate) to ensure you get the real deal.